Hotel Pools And Hot Tubs Are Breeding Grounds For Gross Waterborne Illnesses, Says CDC

 From Time comes some news that you’ve probably already known but would have preferred to not think about: when you take a dip in your hotel pool or hot tub, you’re rolling the dice with disease.
 Specifically, you risk Cryptosporidium, a parasite that causes diarrhea and other gastrointestinal issues; Legionella, which causes Legionnaires’ disease; and Pseudomonas, the culprit behind “Swimmers’ Ear.”

 That’s just the germs: perhaps ironically, another health risk from hotel pools and hot tubs is the very chemicals used to kill those germs.
-So paradoxically, you can go swimming in a pool heavily treated with chemicals and risk chemical poisoning, or you can risk infectious diseases, chemicals be damned.
+So paradoxically, you can go swimming in a pool heavily treated with chemicals and risk chemical poisoning, or you can risk infectious diseases.

 The Numbers